ECRAID-Base

 ARI are the most common reason for consultations in community care.
 The POS-ARI-PC study aims to provide critically important benchmark descriptive data on the presentation and management of ARI, and a research-ready infrastructure for studies related to the treatment, diagnosis and prevention of ARI in the community care setting.

-Lead Prof. Chris Butler
+Lead Chris Butler

 WP 7: REMAP-CAP